gastonponcini/Coderhouse_python_basic/README.md

 ## Business Context

 The company is committed to fostering diversity, equity, and inclusion, with a focus on advancing women's access to leadership positions.
 The global goal is to have 40% of women in management positions, with a minimum regional requirement of 20%.
-Additionally, there's an objective to ensure at least 20% of women in management positions in all functional areas and a target of 33% women leaders in bands 0-III.
+Additionally, there's an objective to ensure at least 30% of women in all functional areas and a target of 33% women leaders in bands 0-III.

 ## Metrics